-Metal boxes, cabinets and fittings, or non-currentcarrying metal parts of other fixed equipment, if metallically connected to grounded cable armor or metal raceway, are considered to be grounded by such connection.
-Where the metal enclosure of a wiring system is used as part of the protective grounding, the electrical continuity of the enclosure shall be assured.
+Metal boxes, cabinets and fittings, or non-current-carrying metal parts of other fixed equipment, if metallically connected to grounded cable armor or metal raceway, are considered to be grounded by such connection.
+Conductor enclosures of interior wiring, if metallically connected to grounded service raceways, service cable sheath or armoring need no additional ground connection.

-For conduit, armored cable, or metal raceways the ground connection shall be as near as practicable to the point where the conductors in the raceway system concerned receive their supply.
+A grounding conductor connection to armored cable or metal raceway shall be as near as practicable to the point where the conductors concerned receive their supply.